Marc Kennedy: 2019–2022: Northern Ontario and Kennedy's third Olympics

+2022–2024: Return to Alberta and Team Bottcher

-Kennedy would later announce that he would be joining a team skipped by Brendan Bottcher, alongside former teammate Hebert as lead, and teammate from Gushue's Olympic team, Brett Gallant as second.
+Kennedy would later announce that he would be returning to Alberta and joining a new team skipped by Brendan Bottcher, alongside former teammate Hebert as lead, and teammate from Gushue's Olympic team, Brett Gallant as second.
 The Bottcher rink began their first season together by winning the 2022 ATB Okotoks Classic.
 A week later, they played in the inaugural PointsBet Invitational, making it to the semifinals before losing to Matt Dunstone.
 A few weeks later, the team played in their first Slam together at the 2022 National.
 After going 3–1 in pool play, they lost in the quarterfinals to Korey Dropkin.
 Then, they played in the 2022 Tour Challenge where they lost all of their games.
 They rebounded at the 2022 Masters winning all four of their pool games, and then made it as far as the semifinals where they lost to Joël Retornaz of Italy in a low scoring 3–1 affair.
 The team began the 2023 calendar year at the 2023 Canadian Open where they won all of their games to win their first Grand Slam title as a foursome.
 The following month, they played in the 2023 Boston Pizza Cup provincial championship.
 There, they won all of their games until the final, where they lost to their provincial rivals Kevin Koe who had inherited Bottcher's former front end of Martin and Thiessen.
 Due to their performance on the tour that season, they still qualified for the 2023 Tim Hortons Brier as the Wild Card #1 entry.
 At the Brier, Bottcher led the team to a 7–1 record in pool play.
 The team then made it into the 3 vs. 4 page playoff game after losing to Manitoba (Matt Dunstone) in the qualification final.
 In the 3 vs. 4 game, they beat Ontario (Mike McEwen), but then lost in the semifinal when they faced off against Dunstone again, settling for third place.
 At the final two slams of the year, the team missed the playoffs at the 2023 Players' Championship after going 2–3, but rebounded to go undefeated and win the 2023 Champions Cup.
 In a change in the qualification format, the Bottcher rink automatically pre-qualified for the 2024 Montana's Brier field based on their 2022–23 Canadian Team Ranking Standings, which meant they bypassed the provincial qualifiers.
 At the 2024 Brier, the team went 6–2 in their pool, then in the playoffs lost to Gushue in the 1v2 game, and finished 3rd after losing to McEwen in the semifinal.
 On April 16, 2024, Bottcher's teammates made an announcement that they would be "going in a new direction" at skip, resulting in Bottcher's departure after two seasons.
 Kennedy, Gallant, and Hebert later announced they would be adding Brad Jacobs as their new skip for the 2024–25 season.